Agraharathil Kazhutai: Plot

-While taking Chinna to the fields, Uma encounters a worker.
-This develops into a physical relationship, and Uma soon becomes pregnant.
+While taking Chinna to the fields, Uma encounters a worker who sexually exploits her multiple times and soon becomes pregnant.
 The worker disappears, abandoning Uma.
 Chinna has now matured.
 Narayanaswami returns to the village after some months, and sees a pregnant Uma.
 She informs him that the temple priest was injured due because of Chinna; as a result, the villagers, headed by Srinivasa Iyer, sent it to a washerman.
 Narayanaswami goes to see Chinna, then leaves for Madras.

 Uma's baby is stillborn; her mother leaves it at the mountain temple to conceal Uma's identity as the baby's unmarried mother.
 The temple priest finds the corpse and calls the other villagers, claiming this has diluted the temple's sanctity.
 Iyer suspects the baby is Uma's, and questions her mother about this.
 Uma's mother, frightened, confirms the suspicions, but lies that Chinna brought it to the temple.
 Iyer and the villagers become infuriated with the donkey, and it is stoned and beaten to death.

 The village astrologer announces that, because of the sin of killing the donkey, the village will be haunted by omens.
 Instead, however, miracles beginning happening in the village.
 Iyer's long lost son returns; a paralysed woman starts walking; Venkat's wife becomes pregnant after being unable to conceive for years.
 On returning, Narayanaswami learns about these happenings.
 People superstitiously believe that the deceased donkey is responsible for all the miracles and Iyer suggests constructing a temple for the donkey, to which everyone agrees.